Amirmahdi0260/Sample/README.md

 # 📄 License

-This project was created for educational and portfolio purposes.
+This project is available under the MIT License.